vigith/yarge/README.md

   * `%(%range1:FOO,(%range1:BAR ,& %range2:MOO))` == set operations with grouping using brackets
   * `%(*value1;KEY1:HINT1 ,& *value2;KEY2:HINT2)` == cluster lookup the result of a set operation done on reverse lookups

-I would suggest you to read `rangeexpr.peg` to understand all the possbile query combinations.
+I would suggest you to read `expr.peg` to understand all the possbile query combinations.
 The AST evaluator evaluates from Right to Left.

 ## Deployment